The Future of Kitchen Design: Trends Shaping 2026 and Beyond

 - Remote-controlled ovens and induction cooktops

-- Smart refrigerators with inventory tracking
+- Smart refrigerators with inventory management features

 - Motion-sensor lighting